shindevaibhav/ReviewClassification/README.md

 ## Data

-The data in `data/mr/` are movie review polarity data provided [here](http://www.cs.cornell.edu/people/pabo/movie-review-data/).
+The data in `data/mr/` contains 905 labeled expertiza reviews.
 The current `data/word2vec` directory is empty.
 To use the pretrained word2vec embeddings, download the Google News pretrained vector data from
 "wget https://s3.amazonaws.com/mordecai-geo/GoogleNews-vectors-negative300.bin.gz"
 and unzip it to the directory.
 It will be a `.bin` file.

 ## Usage
-curl -H "Content-Type: application/json" -X POST -d '{"text": "hello everyone it is important"}' http://0.0.0.0:5001/api/getPrediction

 #### Preprocess the data

     python text_input.py

-#### Train

-    python train.py

-By default the pretrained vectors will be loaded and used to initialize the embeddings.
-To suppress this, use

-    python train.py --use_pretrain False

-#### Evaluate
+#### Start the service

-    python eval.py

-By default evaluation is run over test set.
-To evaluate over training set, run

-    python eval.py --train_data
+    python service.py

 ## References

 1. Kim, Yoon.
 "Convolutional neural networks for sentence classification." arXiv preprint arXiv:1408.5882 (2014). [link](http://arxiv.org/abs/1408.5882)